takumi0706/google-calendar-mcp/SECURITY.md

 ## Security Mechanisms

 The Google Calendar MCP handles OAuth tokens and calendar data, which may contain sensitive information.
 We've implemented the following security measures:

+### Security Features Added in Version 0.8.x

+1. **Enhanced OAuth Authentication Flow (v0.8.0)**:
+   - Improved handling of refresh token issues for more robust authentication
+   - Added `prompt: 'consent'` parameter to force Google to show the consent screen and provide a new refresh token
+   - Modified authentication flow to work with just an access token if a refresh token is not available
+   - Improved token refresh logic to handle cases where there's no refresh token or if the refresh token is invalid
+   - Updated token storage to save refreshed access tokens for better token management
+   - Fixed potential infinite loop in token refresh logic
+   - Enhanced overall security and reliability of the OAuth authentication process

 ### Security Features Added in Version 0.7.x